MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-quick-start-tutorial.md

     If you don't have a subscription that includes Azure Information Protection Plan 2, you can create a [free](https://admin.microsoft.com/Signup/Signup.aspx?OfferId=87dd2714-d452-48a0-a809-d2f58c4f68b7) account for your organization.

-2. The Azure Information Protection blade is added to the Azure portal, the protection service is activated, and you have one or more labels published in your global policy.
+2. The Azure Information Protection blade is added to the Azure portal, the protection service is activated, and you have one or more labels published in the Azure Information Protection global policy.

     These steps are covered in the [Quickstart: Add Azure Information Protection to the Azure portal and view the policy](quickstart-viewpolicy.md).